Vodafone Romania revamps cable TV service, starts VodafoneOne fixed-mobile offers

-Vodafone Romania launched Vodafone TV, a service that brings customers in Romania a completely new television and entertainment experience, in line with existing trends and new consumer habits, the operator said.
+Vodafone Romania said it launched Vodafone TV, a service that brings customers in Romania a completely new television and entertainment experience, in line with existing trends and new consumer habits.
 Also, Vodafone Romania launched new fixed-mobile convergent offers, under the VodafoneOne umbrella.

 The new offering follows the company's takeover and rebranding of cable operator UPC.
 Vodafone TV service is delivered over a 4K STB, bringing together interactivity, streaming apps and digital cable.